-As of June 30, 2014, the District had \$6,600,000 in outstanding debt as reported in the statement of net position.
-The District's debt decreased by principal payments made during the fiscal year.
+As of June 30, 2015, the District had \$6,437,334 in outstanding debt as reported in the statement of net position.
+The District's net increase is due to GASB 68 Requirements and principal payments made during the fiscal year.
 The District also has one certificate of participation, proceeds of which were used to make park improvements.
+There is an additional lease which the District had taken out.